For the first two years of his life, my son sucked at sleep. Like REALLY sucked. Sometimes I thought he might actually be allergic to sleep.

 4. You may talk about your sleep, or lack of sleep, to anyone who will listen.

 Sleep is of those things that seems fairly insignificant in your life when you’re getting plenty of it.
 In my pre-kid life, I generally got the recommended 7-8 hours each night.
 I only thought about sleep if I had a particularly exhausting day or shitty night’s sleep (and both instances were rare).

 Then I had a baby and that baby never slept and by default, I never slept either.
 And suddenly, aside from keeping said baby alive, getting sleep became the singular most important aspect of my life.
 I became obsessed with sleep.
 It’s all I thought about.
 It’s also all I talked about.

-I’d be willing to bet that basically anyone who met me within the first two years after my son was born, knew that I didn’t get very much sleep, I was really tired, and boy would be it great if I was able to sleep some more.
+I’d be willing to bet that basically anyone who met me within the first two years after my son was born knew that I didn’t get very much sleep, I was really tired, and boy, would it be great if I was able to sleep some more.